rainxh11/ZkTecoFingerPrint/README.md

-# ZkTecoFingerPrint
+# ZkTecoFingerPrint:
 ZkTeco SDK & C# library is the worst api i've ever had to deal with, those dumb developer at ZkTeco should be ashamed of releasing an SDK at this state if you want to interface with a fingerprint device programmatically AVOID ZKTECO products after wasted hours and frustrating trials and errors, i ended up creating a more sane way to use the Abomination that is ZkTeco Usb Fingerprint Reader, still not perfect, but dozen time better than their own SDK

-# Message to ZkTeco Developer or whoever in charge of making SDKs:
+# Message to ZkTeco Developers or whoever in charge of making SDKs:
 your c++ libraries interface sucks, with no documentation your .net library is just half ass attempt at wrapping your shitty dlls why the fuck you don't interface with your usb devices directly using proper .net library?